Easy Driving Trips From Boston For a Great Family Day Out

 Distance from Boston: 99.5 miles ~ via I-95 S (1 hr 37 minutes)

-Mystic might be the longest day trip from Boston on our list, but it’s well worth the journey!
-This picturesque seaside village was once a thriving shipbuilding port.
+Mystic might be our list’s longest day trip from Boston, but it’s well worth the journey!
+This picturesque Connecticut seaside village was once a thriving shipbuilding port.
 Today it’s a popular tourist destination for anyone who wants to get off the beaten path and enjoy some small-town New England charm.

 Mystic has many diverse shopping opportunities, so take a stroll downtown and visit Mystic Knotwork, where they hand-tie bracelets, wreaths, and much more.
 Grab a Mystic t-shirt from Tidal River Clothing Co. as a souvenir and experience many other unique boutiques and eateries in the Mystic Bridge Historic District.